-- Would you identify as disabled/living with a disability?
-Yes/No - How would you describe your own disability/ies?
-(For e.g. hidden/invisible/physical disability/chronic illness/experience of neurodivergence/mental health, and or combination/multiple/.
-You can use your own words, and we are using social models of disability not necessarily diagnoses) - Were you ever a student in college or higher educational institutions whilst navigating a disability? - What was your experience of being a disabled student in higher education? - What were the main obstacles you faced that had the biggest impact on your experience as a disabled student? - Did you feel able to disclose your disability to other staff or students? - What was your experience of any accommodations/access needs at your place of learning, and how, if any, were those accommodations met? - Where did you look to find support or help if/when you needed it?
-How was the experience of asking for support? - What services did you find the most helpful? - How easy was it to find these services? - Does this previous lived experience as a disabled student ever impact your perspective now as disabled staff/faculty? - If so, can you explain how - Do your previous experiences as a disabled student inform your current teaching practice?
-If so, how? - What is your teaching experience of interacting with disabled students? - When you encounter disabled students, what are your approaches to supporting them? - Are your approaches to teaching and supporting disabled students different than other staff you work with?
-Have you ever noticed any differences or commonalities in your approaches? - How are students supported by the practices currently put in place by the university and other staff you work with? - Do these practices work when put in place for the student?
-Such as accommodated assessment, or extra time? - What obstacles or barriers have you witnessed disabled students navigate?
-(Please no disclosing details such as names or departments, but all will be masked/information altered) - What are your experiences of ableism at university if any? - Have you witnessed instances of ableism that others have encountered including students? - Do you encounter hidden curriculums within the courses you have taught on? - When you experience barriers to learning for students, are there any modulations or social justice practices that you embed to counter institutional frameworks? - How do you use your own pedagogy or employ teaching practices to counter ableism with your students that you work with? - How do you center or consider possible disabled students in your teaching practice?
+Questions

+Would you identify as disabled/living with a disability/Chronic illness?
+Yes/No

+Were you ever a student in college or higher educational institutions whilst navigating a disability?
+Yes/No

+What were the main obstacles you faced that had the biggest impact on your experience as a disabled student?

+Where did you look to find support or help if/when you needed it?
+How was the experience of asking for support?

+Does this previous lived experience as a disabled student ever impact your perspective now as disabled staff/faculty?

+If so, can you explain how

+Do your previous experiences as a disabled student inform your current teaching practice?
+If so, how?

+What obstacles or barriers have you witnessed disabled students navigate?
+(Please no disclosing details such as names or departments, but all will be masked/information altered)

+Do you encounter hidden curriculums within the courses you have taught on?

+When you experience barriers to learning for students, are there any modulations or social justice practices that you embed to counter institutional frameworks?

+How do you use your own pedagogy or employ teaching practices to counter ableism with your students that you work with?

+How do you center or consider possible disabled students in your teaching practice?